Bench seat: History

 Bench seats were ubiquitous in automobiles from their inception through the 1970s, particularly in U.S. vehicles.
 Early automobiles, often designed with utility and maximum passenger capacity in mind, naturally adopted the bench seat due to its simplicity and ability to accommodate more occupants.

-Front bench seats were standard in most cars, allowing for three passengers abreast, resulting in six-passenger capacity for typical four-door sedans.
+Front bench seats were standard in most cars, allowing for three passengers abreast, which resulted in six-passenger capacity for typical four-door sedans.
 This design was economical to produce, offered ease of entry and exit, and fostered a sense of closeness, making them popular for social outings like drive-in movies.
 Examples include the compact-sized 1952 Willys Aero, which "could comfortably sit three abreast on its front and rear bench seats, and deliver excellent fuel economy."
 Nash Motors introduced what it called "airliner" reclining front bench seats that could transform into a bed.
-American Motors promoted its adjustable bench seats on the 1959 Ramblers and Ambassadors as featuring several putatively restful positions, including a "comfortable nap couch for children and older adults."
-The 1975 AMC Pacer introduced numerous designs that included the cab forward and room for three on the front bench seat.
-American Motors Corporation, the successor company to Nash continued to feature individually adjustable and reclining front seats although a bench seat was standard on its base models through the 1983 model year.
+American Motors Corporation, the successor company to Nash promoted the adjustable bench seats on the 1959 larger Ramblers and Ambassadors as featuring several putatively restful positions, including a "comfortable nap couch for children and older adults."
+The reclining front seats were available on the lowest priced compact Rambler American models and became "a favorite at Lover's Lane".
+American Motors continued to feature individually adjustable and reclining front seats.
+However, a bench seat was standard on most base trim sedan models through the 1983 model year.
+The compact 1975 AMC Pacer introduced numerous designs that included the cab forward and room for three on the front bench seat.

 In the United States, the popularity of European-influenced "sportier" cars, which often featured individual bucket seats, was a trend that gained traction after World War II.
 The returning soldiers sought out the smaller, more efficient European models they had encountered.
 This arrangement for the front created a space between the two seats, usually occupied by a shifter and hand brake.
 While bucket seats were originally associated with imported cars in the 1950s and 1960s, they became incorporated by U.S. automakers for their performance-oriented models.